kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+### TODO Schedule

+@mpbarrett:

+> Which months (ie April, August, Dec would be every 4 months from the beginning of a year) would be important for me as a user to know.

+@OmerKahani:

+> @tpepper for your question - the best month for us will be March, July, November-December.

 ### FIXME Implementation Details